why is your Espresso watery and How to fix it

 Why do People drink Water with Espresso?

 Many espresso drinkers enjoy pairing their shots with a small glass of water.
-The water cleanses the palate so you can fully taste and appreciate the espresso’s complex flavors and aromas.
+The water cleanses the palate so they can fully enjoy and appreciate the complex flavors and aromas of espresso.

 Johny Morrison is a founder and content creator at Coffee About.
 He knows everything there is to know about coffee and loves sharing his passion with others.